TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 33/Jeremiah 33.17.md

 ---

-For thus saith Jehovah: David shall never want a man to sit upon the throne of the house of Israel;
+For thus says Yahweh: David shall never want a man to sit on the throne of the house of Israel;